Gök Medrese, Sivas

-Gökmedrese or Gök Medrese (literally: "Celestial Madrasah" or "Blue Madrasah", also known as Sahibiye Medresesi, is a 13th-century medrese, an Islamic educational institution, in the city of Sivas, Turkey.
+Gökmedrese or Gök Medrese (literally: "Blue Madrasah"), also known as Sahibiye Medresesi, is a 13th-century medrese, an Islamic educational institution, in the city of Sivas, Turkey.

 History

 The medrese was commissioned by Sahip Ata Fahrettin Ali, a vizier and the de facto ruler of Seljuk Sultanate of Rûm after the death of Pervane in 1277.
 Up to 1271, he was usually in good terms with Pervane.
 He commissioned many buildings in Anatolia.
 Gökmedrese is one of the most imposing of all.
 The original name of the medrese is Sahibiye, referring to Sahip Ata.
 But it is usually known as Gökmedrese, because of the sky-blue tiles used at the building.

 The medrese was constructed by an architect known as "Kaloyan" (Byzantine Greek: Καλό Γιάννη, "Kalo Yianni," literally 'good John') from Konya.
 Originally, it was a two-story building.
-There were also a hamam (Turkish bath) and a soup kitchen for 30 people.
+There were also a hamam (bathhouse) and a soup kitchen for 30 people.
 But presently, only the 13 rooms of the lower floor exist.
 It was restored in 1823 and was in use up until 1926.